aws/amazon-ivs-react-native-player/docs/usage-guide.md

 The list of all available methods can be found [here](./ivs-player-reference.md#ref-methods).

-## Styling the Player
+## STYLING THE PLAYER

-`IVSPlayer` component accepts `style` property which means that you can additionally pass any `ViewStyle` prop to style your Player.
+The `IVSPlayer` component accepts the `style` property which means that you can additionally pass any `ViewStyle` prop to style your Player.
 In this example, let's set `width`, `height` and `borderRadius`.
-Those styles are being applied to the Parent View of the Player
+These styles will be applied to the Parent View of the Player

 ```tsx
 <IVSPlayer